Lindeneg/lindeneg-npm-packages/packages/search/README.md

 ---

-Filter and optionally sort objects by nested values against a query in a type-safe way.
+React hook for filtering and optionally sorting objects by nested values against a query in a type-safe way.

 ### Installation